LTranData/db-schemachange/README.md

 ### Script Requirements

-schemachange is designed to be very lightweight and not impose too many limitations.
-Each change script can have any number of SQL statements within it and must supply the necessary context, like database and schema names.
-The context can be supplied by using an explicit `USE <DATABASE>` command or by naming all objects with a three-part name (`<database name>.<schema name>.<object name>`). schemachange will simply run the contents of each script against the target Snowflake account, in the correct order.
-After each script, Schemachange will execute "reset" the context ( role, warehouse, database, schema) to the values used to configure the connector.
+`db-schemachange` is designed to be very lightweight and not impose too many limitations.
+Each change script can have any number of SQL statements within it and must supply the necessary context, like catalog/database and schema names. `db-schemachange` will simply run the contents of each script against the target database, in the correct order.
+After each script, Schemachange will execute "reset" the context (catalog/database, schema) to the values used to configure the connector.

 ### Using Variables in Scripts

-schemachange supports the jinja engine for a variable replacement strategy.
-One important use of variables is to support multiple environments (dev, test, prod) in a single Snowflake account by dynamically changing the database name during deployment.
+`db-schemachange` supports the jinja engine for a variable replacement strategy.
+One important use of variables is to support multiple environments (dev, test, prod) in a single database by dynamically changing the database name during deployment.
 To use a variable in a change script, use this syntax anywhere in the script: `{{ variable1 }}`.

-To pass variables to schemachange, check out the [Configuration](#configuration) section below.
+To pass variables to `db-schemachange`, check out the [Configuration](#configuration) section below.
 You can either use the `--vars` command line parameter or the YAML config file `schemachange-config.yml`.
 For the command line version you can pass variables like this: `--vars '{"variable1": "value", "variable2": "value2"}'`.
 This parameter accepts a flat JSON object formatted as a string.

 > *Nested objects and arrays don't make sense at this point and aren't supported.*

-schemachange will replace any variable placeholders before running your change script code and will throw an error if it finds any variable placeholders that haven't been replaced.
+`db-schemachange` will replace any variable placeholders before running your change script code and will throw an error if it finds any variable placeholders that haven't been replaced.

 #### Secrets filtering